vikasmain/MemesSharing/README.md

 https://user-images.githubusercontent.com/20916492/129901403-2a94001a-5e1f-47f7-9f77-7168eac88e73.mp4

 Video will be available to share after downloading.
+During downloading video videoview will be paused and user will see a chooser for sharing video.

 <h2>Screenshots of app:-</h2>